By Jay Schmuecker

 My father was an advocate of using hydrogen as a fuel to replace fossil fuels.
 A couple of years after he died in 2005, I started considering installing a hydrogen system on the 1500 acres of farmland that our family has in Eastern Iowa.

 I was interested in seeing if we could get back to having farms that could provide self-sustaining sources of fuel that were carbon-emission free.
 I ran some numbers and found that the costs of installing something that could be used to farm the entire 1500 acres would be prohibitive.
 So I focused on the 320 acres of the Pinehurst Farm, my father’s birthplace and childhood home, that I own with my three children.
 They agreed that the Solar-Hydrogen Project would be a memorial to my father and their grandfather.

 I wanted a hydrogen-powered tractor that could be used on the farm.
 I found that Pinehurst Farm is in a marginal wind turbine area, as the average wind velocity is around 12 mph.
 I decided to install solar panels which, as a result of my spacecraft experiences working for NASA, I preferred as they do not have many moving parts.
-I wanted solar energy to power an electrolzyer, which uses electric current to break down water into hydrogen and oxygen.
+I wanted solar energy to power a hydrogen generator, which uses electric current to break down water into hydrogen and oxygen.

 Sizing the System

 About 5 gallons of diesel are needed to farm an acre/year for corn and 3.5 gallons for beans.
 A kilogram of hydrogen gas has about the same energy content as a gallon of diesel.
 A pound (.45kg) of hydrogen at atmospheric pressure is about 194 cu. ft. in volume.